JiaruiFeng/JiaruiFeng.github.io/_pages/about.md

 My main research area lies in solving fundamental problems in graph representation learning and graph neural networks (GNNs).
 Particularly, my works focus on the following aspects:
 - Understanding and improving the expressiveness of GNNs.
 - Improving the structure learning ability of GNNs in an efficient way.
-- Designing foundational graph model for solving various tasks in graph domain.
+- Leveraging LLMs to Design foundational graph model for solving various tasks in graph domain.
 - The application of GNNs in precision medicine, with a particular interest in the gene interaction network discovery.

-## I am actively looking for internship summer 2024.
-You can find my [CV](https://drive.google.com/file/d/1qyCbpbZAKAz5_nVQ_9PA_YmhMRA-zybZ/view?usp=sharing) here.
-Feel free to chat or shoot me email for discussing potential opportunities.

 # 🔥 News
+- *2024.04*: &nbsp;🎉🎉 [PathFinder](https://www.biorxiv.org/content/10.1101/2024.01.13.575534v1) is accepted by Frontiers in Cellular Neuroscience!
 - *2024.01*: &nbsp;🎉🎉 [COLA](https://arxiv.org/abs/2309.10376) is accepted by WWW 2024!
 Congratulations to Hao!
 - *2024.01*: &nbsp;🎉🎉 [OFA](https://arxiv.org/abs/2310.00149) is accepted by ICLR 2024 as a Spotlight(5%)!
 - *2024.01*: &nbsp;🎉🎉 [sc2MeNetDrug](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1011785) is accepted by PLOS Computational Biology!